 The Tier II EIS will include analyses based on engineering designs and site-specific environmental effects, development of site-specific mitigation measures, and cost estimates, as appropriate.
 PANYNJ is committed to an extensive public outreach process and there will be multiple opportunities for interagency and public review and comment as the study advances.
 SCHEDULE: In February 2018, PANYNJ announced it had awarded an agreement to a consultant to initiate the Tier II study.
-PANYNJ and FHWA anticipate publishing the Notice of Intent (NOI) for the Tier II EIS in the Federal Register in the second quarter of 2020.
+PANYNJ and FHWA have advanced early planning efforts in preparation of publishing the Notice of Intent (NOI) for the Tier II EIS in the Federal Register.
+Publication of the NOI and advancement of the environmental review is anticipated with improvement to the PA's Capital Program as the Coronavirus pandemic subsides.
 Following updated federal guidelines which have set a goal of completing environmental impact statements within 24 months, a Tier II ROD is anticipated to be issued 24 months from the date the NOI is published.